 The Writing and Editing Process

-The writing and editing process for the AANZPA Journal is designed to support contributors and enhance their work, as well as to maintain high quality contributions for the benefit of the Journal’s readership and reputation.
-The drafting of an article has evolved into a tiered, overlapping process:
+The writing and editing process for the AANZPA Journal is designed to support contributors and enhance their work, as well as to maintain high quality contributions for the benefit of the journal’s readership and reputation.
+The development of an article has evolved into a tiered, overlapping process that includes these steps:

-- The deadline date for the completion of the writing and editing process and submission of the article is 31 Oct, at which time the editor undertakes final editing in collaboration with the contributor.
+- The deadline for the completion of the writing process is 01 July, after which time the article can be submitted to the editor who will undertake close editing and proofing in collaboration with the writer.